thegrumpys/odop/client/docs/Help/helpLookup.md

 ### Restrict term matching to the topic title
 For example: title:demo

+&nbsp;

 Notes:
 By default, "fuzzy" matching is enabled to the level of one character.
 Adding, removing, changing or transposing a character in the word is considered a match.

-Adding quotes and operators like AND & OR will not produce the desired results.
+Unlike with Google Search, adding quotes and using operators like AND & OR to combine terms will not produce the desired results.
-To lookup a phrase, put a + at the front of each word.
+To lookup a phrase, put a + at the front of each word in the phrase.

+After opening the desired Help topic, use your browser's "Find ...", "Find on page" or "Find in page" feature to highlight the term(s) of interest.

 See Also:
  - [LUNR, Search Made Simple Guide](https://lunrjs.com/guides/searching.html)